MartaRF3/aircraft-scheduling/README.md

 [Create React App](https://github.com/facebook/create-react-app).

-The main goal of this project is to provide our COO with a friendly GUI, in order to manage the daily rotation of our aircraft airlane and to complete the AlphaSights Front-End Assesment.
+The main goal of this project is to provide our COO with a friendly GUI, in order to manage the daily rotation of our aircraft airlane.

 ## Available Scripts